yougroupteam/terraform-buildkite/README.md

 * `go install github.com/saymedia/terraform-buildkite/terraform-provider-buildkite`

 This should produce a file at `$GOPATH/bin/terraform-provider-buildkite`.
-To use this with Terraform you'll need to either move that binary to the same directory where `terraform` lives or [create a `.terraformrc` file](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin) to help Terraform find this file.
+To use this with Terraform you'll need to move that binary to the [third-party plugins direcory](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin) to help Terraform find this file.

 You can see debug output via `TF_LOG=DEBUG terraform plan`